loosenthedark/brew-barberista-landing-page/README.md

 ### Code:

-Where code blocks/snippets/implementations have been incorporated from external sources into this project's code, these have been noted through the use of comments.
-Beyond this, the developer made use of the following articles, suggestions and learning resources while building the site:
+Where code blocks/snippets/suggestions have been incorporated from external sources into this project's code, these have been noted through the use of comments.
+Beyond this, the developer made use of the following articles, workarounds and learning resources while building the site:
 <details>
   <summary>
   click to view